The Los Angeles Sherman Oaks Hills Art Show

 Featuring the sculpture of Sallie O'Neill and the Noriland oil paintings and prints.
 Held November 2, 2003, at the home of Sallie O'Neill.

 Sallie O'Neill started exhibiting her table sized sculptures in 1987, the same year she began her artistic journey.
 During the ensuing years, collectors from all over the world have purchased her original clay sculptures and limited edition reproductions.
 She creates forms of people in varying degrees of abstraction, her male and female pieces present powerful portrayals of intimacy.
 Her group figures of women express deeply spiritual and emotional interactions.

-Nori Muster has been an artist all her life, studying art at College of the Redwoods, Humboldt State University, UCLA Extension, Bush Barn (Salem, Oregon), Western Oregon University, Marylhurst College (West Linn, Oregon), the Lu Bellamak art school in Scottsdale, Arizona (link), and was a member of Deb McColl's artist group in South Pasadena, 2000-2005 (see).
+Nori Muster studied art at College of the Redwoods, Humboldt State University, UCLA Extension, Bush Barn (Salem, Oregon), Western Oregon University, Marylhurst College (West Linn, Oregon), the Lu Bellamak art school in Scottsdale, Arizona, and is an alumni of Deb McColl's artist group in South Pasadena (see).